Rundiz-WP/bbfse-plug/readme.txt

 I try to update to the latest version and currently it is Bootstrap 5.

+= Does navbar work with WordPress navigation management? =

+Yes, it's working with WordPress navigation management in site editor.
+But it does not supported all WordPress core blocks.

 = I need help about how to use it? =

 If you have capability to edit theme option, you can access help page under Appearance menu in admin page.